Dynamic Zoom Simulations of structure formation beyond standard cosmology: DZS algorithm validation

-There are notable differences in performance also between different cosmological models.
-The best-performing model in every setup is MG-F5, for which we saved an impressive $\sim53\%$ of the computing time in the \textsc{largeHR} simulations.
+While the $\Lambda$CDM trends across different setups are consistent with those reported by \cite{garaldi_dynamic_2020}, notable differences arise in other cosmological models.
+Specifically, the best-performing model in every setup is MG-F5, for which we saved an impressive $\sim53\%$ of the computing time in the \textsc{largeHR} simulations.
 This is expected, given the computationally demanding multi-grid technique employed to calculate MG effects, coupled with the high strength of the scalar field responsible for them.
 The performance of the multi-grid technique depends on the number of particles of a simulation, as well as their degree of clustering; therefore, by drastically reducing both the number of particles and their resolution, the DZS technique is able to yield a high performance gain in MG simulations.
 The presence of the same multi-grid technique, albeit with lower field strength, brings the MG-F6 to a close second place in terms of performance gain.
 Notably, as hinted above, the parameters on which the DZS algorithm depends can be tweaked to achieve better performance at the cost of accuracy, and vice versa.
 In principle, the MG setups could therefore be made more accurate -- i.e., on par with the $\Lambda$CDM and DS-DESI models in Fig.~\ref{fig:massmaps} -- by reducing their performance gain, which would then also be on par with $\Lambda$CDM and DS-DESI results.
 Nonetheless, we note that the same DZS parameter choices lead to an inherently higher performance gain in MG models.

 On the other hand, the DS setups show slightly lower performance gains than all of the other models.
 We speculate that this could be due to Gadget4 being harder to optimize than Arepo on some systems, somewhat hindering the achievable performance.
 In any case, the performance gain is up to $43\%$ in all of the \textsc{large} and \textsc{largeHR} simulations, and significant ($\lesssim 18\%$) also in the smaller setups (especially in MG models).
 We also note that DZS-related operations themselves (tree walk and particle addition/elimination) do not add any significant overhead, as the wall-clock time taken by them is always of the order $\sim 0.1\%$ of the total simulation time.